slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Stupidity is overlooking or dismissing crucial information."
 -- Adam Robinson [1955]*

-Stupidity is the cost of intelligence operating in a complex environment and it’s almost inevitable.
+Stupidity is the cost of intelligence operating in a complex environment.

-We spot it faster in others than ourselves, but don’t assume others are stupid.
-Common sense is rare.
 Most people don’t think, they grab their first thought and run.
-There are no fixed smart or stupid people, only moments of smart or stupid behavior.
 Smart is thinking through to the real answer.
 Stupid is jumping to conclusions to avoid thinking.
-Saying «I don’t know» is usually smart — it refuses to quit the game early.
+Saying «I don’t know» is usually smart, it refuses to quit the game early.
 When someone calls others «stupid», they’ve stopped thinking.
+There are no fixed smart or stupid people, only moments of smart or stupid behavior.
+We spot it faster in others than ourselves.

 > *"When a clown moves into a palace, he doesn’t become a king.
 The palace becomes a circus."
 -- vox populi*